Archive

 The Psychology of Buying a Car

 I share this experience to help people be more aware of common sales techniques.
 Buying a car is a big decision and is daunting for most people.
 Remember that you are in control.
 Watch out for the foot in the door (that doesn’t mean you don’t let them do it, just recognize what they are doing and be willing to walk away).
 Also, be more alert when the salesperson is doing something as a favor to you.
-Maybe he or she is but remain skeptical.
-Actions like that (unless you personally know the salesperson) should raise some red flags.
-Also watch out for the pressure situations of ’scarcity’; yes, the car really might be sold tomorrow but if you aren’t completely comfortable just walk away.
-Find a salesperson (at another dealership if possible) who doesn’t pressure you.
+Maybe he or she is but remain skeptical – that’s part of what it means to have critical thinking.
+Actions like that (unless you personally know the salesperson) should raise red flags.
+Also watch out for the pressure situations of ‘scarcity’; yes, the car really might be sold tomorrow but if you aren’t completely comfortable just walk away.
+Find a salesperson (at another dealership if possible) who doesn’t pressure you more than you are comfortable.
 I’ve met some very nice and good car salespeople who sell cars without resorting to pressure.
-Also, if the stories of the salesperson start contradicting each other, walk away.
-Also, don’t give out your price target because they will almost always meet and surpass that target.
-If you say you can spend $16,000, many dealers will suddenly have $13,000 and $14,000 cars for sale for $16,000.
-You can give soft estimates of what you are willing to spend but if anything, say you are willing to spend less than you actually are.
-Again, as the consumer you are always in control (except in emergencies and hopefully then people are not there to take advantage of you) if you do not give up that control.
-Lastly, sales are not always good deals.
-Always do your research ahead of time for major purchases like a car.
+I am more than willing to work with them and reward them by not trying to haggle much over the price.

 Psychobiology and Social Psychology